noura2tarek/Counter_App/README.md

    - view folder: contains counter_view, counter_view2, counter_screen and widgets folder.
    - widgets folder: contains my floating action button and my snack bar.
 - theme folder in lib: contains theme bloc.
 - observers folder in lib: contains my_bloc_observer class to observe all state changes in the application.

 **
-I build the body of **the counter_view** using **bloc consumer** which listens to the counter value if reaches 5 or -5 and then a message will be shown using snack bar and rebuild the text widget in body according to the state using builder parameter.
+The body of **the counter_view** uses **bloc consumer** which listens to the counter value if reaches 5 or -5 and then a message will be shown using snack bar and rebuild the text widget in body according to the state using builder parameter.
 **